 Web applications are increasing in popularity due to the continued evolution and dependency of the Internet and networks, and also the convenience of using a web browser as a client with no requirements to first install the software.

 The ability to update and maintain web applications without distributing and installing software on potentially thousands of client computers is a key reason for their popularity, as is the inherent support for cross-platform, cross-device compatibility.

 Common web applications you might already use without realising include webmail, such as Outlook.com, productivity suites, such as Office Web Apps or Google Docs, online auctions, such as eBay and increasingly the historic vendors of accounting and CRM type software, such as Sage, are all now focusing on the delivery of their systems over the Internet, or if installed locally on a company’s servers, having users access the program through a web browser, whether they are in the office or working remotely.

 Disadvantages of a web application can be that not all web browsers support the same programmed behaviours, a web application has limited access to the underlying hardware (e.g. sensors or cameras in mobile devices) and, of course, whilst not always entirely dependant on a stable and consistent internet or network connection, they are typically best used when used ‘online’.

-This is the part that’s difficult to talk about.
-Not because it’s prohibitively expensive, quite the opposite.
-But because, in truth it’s a difficult question to answer, since each business’s requirement differs so greatly.
+This is the part that’s difficult to talk about, because each business’s requirement differs so greatly.